sandhyaS527/sandhyaS527/README.md

 - 👋 Hi, I’m @sandhyaS527
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development, data science and machine learning.
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on web development

 <!---
 sandhyaS527/sandhyaS527 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.